Casterlabs/Katana/README.md

 ### Casterlabs (Us!)

-We've built Katana to handle our http infrastrucure and to expose our API services to the web.
-With Katana, we serve 1.6M requests/month totalling 240GB.
+We've built Katana to handle our http infrastructure and to expose our API services to the web.
+With Katana, we serve 1.6M requests a month totalling 240GB.

 ### Other People